BruceLampson/codingstandars/README.md

 Proposal for Rain's coding standards
 ====================================

-The following document provides guidelines for code formatting and documentation to all RAIN developers.
+The following document provides guidelines for code formatting and documentation.
 Our goal is to keep code's style consistent across all RAIN repositories.
-We have an open door policy.
-Feel free to submit a pull request if you wish to contribute.

 #####Topics covered
 1. File Formatting.